Surrendering a Cat

 Cat Tales will accept a friendly, stray cat provided there is foster space available.
 Please contact us and provide as much information as you can about the stray cat.

-Feral cats are defined as cats that have returned to the wild or are descendents of such an animal.
+Feral cats are defined as cats that have returned to the wild or are descendants of such an animal.
 Usually feral cats are unapproachable and do not seek out human companionship.
 Cat Tales is not a sanctuary so we do not have the resources to work with this cat population.
 Please investigate other groups in the area for help.